Northeast: Assam Plains & E. Himalayas

 Day 1: Arrive to Guwahati, birding along the drive to Nameri National Park

-Day 2-3: Two full days birding in Nameri National Park
+Day 2: Full day birding in Nameri National Park

-Days 5-6: Birding around Sela Pass, Mandala Road and Mandala Pass
+Days 4-5: Birding at Sela Pass, the Mandala Road and Mandala Pass

-Days 7: Transfer to Eaglenest Wildlife Sanctuary, and high elevation birding at Lama Camp
+Day 6: Transfer to Eaglenest Wildlife Sanctuary, with high elevation birding around Lama Camp

-Days 8-11: Birding adventure at Eaglenest Wildlife Sanctuary and Bompu Camp
+Days 7-10: Birding adventure at Eaglenest Wildlife Sanctuary with nights divided between Lama Camp and Bompu Camp

-Day 13-15: Three full days of birding at Kaziranga National Park
+Day 12-13: Two full days of birding at Kaziranga National Park

-Day 16: Kaziranga to Guwahati and depart on your onward journey
+Day 14: Kaziranga to Guwahati and depart on your onward journey (or continue on our tour of Nagaland and the Mishmi Hills)

 More details about this Trip: